NicholasBoss/counter/README.md

 Current version: 2.0

-[Software Demo Video](https://youtu.be/fGqBNRpuTiM) This is the Old version.
+[Software Demo Video](https://youtu.be/fGqBNRpuTiM) This is a video of the Old version.
 A new video will be created soon.

 # Development Environment